JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/localization/basics/index.md

 </data>
 ```

 Resource values are usually `string` values, but there are no restrictions on what we can store in our resource files.
 We can choose to store images and any other serializable data in a `resx` file.
 The .NET compilation process embeds our resources into our final assembly artifacts using a `ResXFileCodeGenerator` custom tool.
+When creating resource files in Rider and Visual Studio with ReSharper, the tool will be automatically set and run when changes to the resource file are detected.

 ## Resource Manager